sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/devops/datadog.md

-# Datadog monitoring at Sourcregraph
+# Datadog monitoring at Sourcegraph

 [Datadog](https://app.datadoghq.com/) is external tool used for monitoring.